 Food fed to animals may contain various biological, chemical or physical contaminants.
 These may occur naturally like mycotoxins and bacteria or get accidentally (or intentionally) introduced during the manufacturing process.

 CVM continually monitors animal food, including pet food, through its Animal Feed Contaminants Program.
-In addition, as needed, CVM will also issue assignments to monitor a specific industry, product, or contaminant.
+In addition, CVM may also issue assignments to monitor a specific industry, product, or contaminant, as needed.
 Information on assignments can be found on the individual contaminant webpage.

-CVM may prohibit any detectable amount of a contaminant or establish a regulatory limit for the contaminant.
-Action is based on the protection of public health, the extent to which the presence of the contaminant cannot be avoided, and other ways in which the consumer may be affected by the contaminant.
+For some contaminants, any detectable level in the food is prohibited; for others, regulatory limits have been established by the EPA or FDA.
+Following the detection of any contaminant, CVM’s action is based on the protection of public health, the extent to which the presence of the contaminant cannot be avoided, and other ways in which the consumer may be affected by the contaminant.
 Information on regulatory limits can be found on the individual contaminant webpages.
 For information on compliance and enforcement actions, including recalls, related to CVM regulated products, go to Compliance & Enforcement and Recalls & Withdrawals.